 How Does the Fair Housing Act Work?

 Because the Fair Housing Act is a federal law, it's enforced by HUD.
-If you believe you've been a victim of illegal housing discrimination, you can choose to file a lawsuit in state or federal court, or file a complaint directly with the HUD.
+If you believe you've been a victim of illegal housing discrimination, you can choose to file a lawsuit in state or federal court, or you can file a complaint directly with the HUD.

 If you file a complaint with the federal agency and it finds there's reasonable cause to believe your rights were violated under the act, it will prepare charges of discrimination.
 You'll then have 30 days to decide whether to have the charge tried in a HUD administrative court or a federal court.